Balance of Power Chart

 Market Sentiment Indicators

-Power Balance Chart
+Balance of Power Chart

-In the diagram below you can see the Power Balance Chart, or, in other words, the technical indicator of market sentiment within a selected segment of the financial market – here you can see the situation within the segment of the Forex market – major currency pairs.
-Power Balance Chart – is the proprietary analytical product, created in the form of a graphical diagram that shows the mood of the three groups of market participants.
-The chart is based on the technical signals of the three proprietary trading strategies.
-Signals (the strength of bulls / neutrals / bears) are evaluated on a scale from 1 to 3, after which the final balance of power of market participants is calculated, which is displayed in the chart.
-You can learn more about how the diagram is plotted here.
+The diagram below shows the “Balance of Power Chart,” also known as the “Market Sentiment Chart.”
+It illustrates market sentiment within a selected financial market segment.
+Here, you can see the current situation in the major currency pairs segment of the Forex market.
+The “Balance of Power Chart” is a graphical diagram developed by the founder of GMT Partner project that shows the sentiment of three groups of market participants.
+The diagram is based on technical signals from three trading strategies developed by the project founder.
+Signals (the power of bulls, neutrals, and bears) are evaluated on a scale of one to three points.
+Then, the final balance of market participants’ forces is calculated and displayed in the diagram.
+Learn more about how the diagram is built here.

-The Power Balance Chart is divided into several sections, which reflect the technical picture in the financial instruments from the perspective of the selected trading strategy.
-As you can see, there are LT, MT and ST sections, corresponding to the long-term, medium-term and short-term market perspectives.
-The W&L (winners & losers) section shows the alignment of forces on each individual instrument, while the sector ALL corresponds to the total level of bullish, bearish or neutral sentiment within the selected segment of the market.
+The “Balance of Power Chart” is divided into several sectors that reflect the technical picture of financial instruments from the perspective of a specific trading strategy.
+As you can see, there are LT, MT and ST sections, that correspond to the long-, medium-, and short-term technical pictures of the market, respectively.
+The W&L (winners and losers) sector shows the balance of power for each instrument, and the ALL sector corresponds to the general bullish, bearish, or neutral sentiment within the selected market segment.

-Please note that in this case the level of bullish, bearish or neutral market sentiment for a given currency pair is determined in relation to the US dollar.
-That is, for example, working with such currency pairs like AUDUSD, EURUSD, GBPUSD, NZDUSD, where the US dollar is the quote currency, you must remember that the prevalence of bullish sentiment over the bearish according to the balance of power means the higher probability of an increase in the value of the base currency (AUD, EUR, GBP, NZD) and vice versa.
-In the case of currency pairs like USDCHF, USDCAD and USDJPY, where the US dollar is the base currency, the prevalence of bullish sentiment over the bearish according to the balance of power means the higher probability of an increase in the value of the quote currency (CHF, CAD, JPY).
-The “Technical Profile of the Instrument” allows you to build a “Power Balance Chart” or, in other words, a heatmap of the mood of market participants (market sentiment) within an entire segment of the financial market, for example, the precious metals market, the energy market or cryptocurrencies market.
+Please note that the level of bullish, bearish, or neutral market sentiment for a given currency pair is determined in relation to the U.S. dollar.
+For example, when working with currency pairs such as AUDUSD, EURUSD, GBPUSD, and NZDUSD, where the U.S. dollar is the quote currency, remember that the prevalence of bullish sentiment over bearish sentiment according to the “Balance of Power Chart” indicates a higher probability of an increase in the value of the base currency (AUD, EUR, GBP, or NZD), and vice versa.
+For currency pairs such as USDCHF, USDCAD, and USDJPY, where the U.S. dollar is the base currency, bullish sentiment outweighing bearish sentiment indicates a higher probability of an increase in the value of the quote currency (CHF, CAD, or JPY).
+The “Technical Profile” of a financial instrument enables you to create a “Balance of Power Chart”, which is a representation of market participants’ sentiment within a financial market segment, such as the precious metals, energy, or cryptocurrency markets.

 Market Sentiment (FX Majors)